PhGK/ProteinNetworkLRP/README.md

 model = LRP(2*nfeatures, nfeatures, hidden_features, network_depth)
 ```
+Note that the input dimension of the model is twice the feature dimension of the original samples in question.
+This is due to the feature expansion which is necessary for the imputation task of the model.
+Next, the model needs to be trained.

-The model needs to be trained. # traindata is a pandas dataframe with size n_train_samples * nfeatures.
+train_data is a pandas dataframe with size n_train_samples * nfeatures.
 In order to prevent overfitting, a test data set must be provided with equal amount of features.

 ```
 cuda=False
-model.train(traindata, test_data, epochs, lr = 0.03, batch_size=250, device=tc.device(tc.device("cuda:0" if cuda else "cpu"))
+model.train(train_data, test_data, epochs, lr = 0.03, batch_size=250, device=tc.device(tc.device("cuda:0" if cuda else "cpu"))
 ```

- use_data is a pandas frame with size nsamples * nfeatures (nfeatures must be equal to nfeatures of traindata).
+ use_data is a pandas frame with size n_test_samples * nfeatures (Number of features must be equal to number of features of train_data).
 compute_network() computes the network of one sample from `use_data`.
-The sample must be identified by its sample_id (row number) and its pandas index in use data.
+The sample must be identified by its sample_id (row number) and and additional sample name.
 The individual network of will be saved in RESULTPATH.

 ```